jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 * Compare the backpropagation result with the naive gradient check.
 * Always start with a simple network that works.
 	* Push accuracy up should not be the first priority.
-	* Handle multiple battle front in a complex network is not the way to go.
+	* Handle multiple battle fronts in a complex network is not the way to go.
 Issues grow exponentially in DL.
 * Create simple scenarios to verify the network:
 	* Train with a small dataset with few iterations.
 	* Compare the loss/accuracy value with the corresponding value of a random guess.
 	* Verify if loss drops and/or accuracies increase during training.
 	* Drop regularization - training accuracies should go up.
 	* Overfit with a small dataset to see if the loss is small.
+* Monitor or plot out the loss closely to see its trend.
-* Keep track of the loss, and when in debugging also the magnitude of the gradient for each layer.
+* Keep track of the norm of W and gradient (and ratios) preferable in key layers.
+Looks for gradient vanishing/exploding problems.
 * Do not waste time on a large dataset with long iterations during early development.
 * Verify how trainable parameters are initialized.
 * Always keep track of the shape of the data and document it in the code.
 * Display and verify some training samples and the predictions.
-* Monitor or plot out the loss closely to see its trend.
 * Plot out accuracy between validation and training to identify overfit issues.
-* Keep track of the norm of W and gradient (or ratios) preferable in key layers.
-Looks for gradient vanishing/exploding problems.
 * Plot activation/gradient histograms for all layers.
 If initialization is not done correctly, there should be a lot of dead/saturated nodes.
 * For visualization problem, try to display the filter in an early layer and the activations.

 ### CNN & LSTM
 FC network is rarely used alone.
-Exploring all possible connections among nodes in the previous layer provide a over complex model that is wasteful with small returns.
-A lot of information are localized.
+Exploring all possible connections among nodes in the previous layer provides an over complex model that is wasteful with small returns.
+A lot of information is localized.
 For an image, we want to extract features from neighboring pixels.
-CNN applies filter to explore localized features and then apply FC to make predictions.
-LSTM apply time feedback loop to extract time sequence information.
+CNN applies filters to explore localized features, and then apply FC to make predictions.
+LSTM applies time feedback loop to extract time sequence information.
 CNN & LSTM make changes to the design of a computation node and how it is connected.
-The core part of DL remains the same and learning CNN after FC is easy since the fundatation is the same.
+The core part of DL remains the same, and learning CNN after FC is easier since the foundation is the same.
 Nevertheless, you will go nowhere in learning DL without CNN and/or LSTM.
 Hence, we have provided a separate discussion on both CNN and LSTM.

 ### Data argumentation

 We have focused on the mechanics of the DL.
 One significant improvement for network training is to have more data.
 This avoids overfiting and has better coverage of your feature spaces.
 However, getting labeled samples can be expensive.
 One alternative is data argumentation.
 For example, for visual recognition, we can flip the image, slightly rotate or skew the images with software libraries.
-This helps us to avoid overfitting and produce generalized predictions invariant of the spatial location of the objects.
-Some research may even expand further by allowing some testing data to be used as training data if they produce a very high score.
+This helps us to avoid overfitting and produces generalized predictions invariant of the spatial location of the objects.
+Some research may even expand further by allowing some data without labels to be used as training data if they produce a very high score with the model.

 > Very simple effort to argument your data can have a significant impact on the training.

 ### Model ensembles

 So far, we try to find the best models.
-In machine learning, we take a vote from different decision tree to make the final prediction.
-This based on the assumption that mistakes can be localized.
+In machine learning, we can take a vote from different decision trees to make the final prediction.
+This base on the assumption that mistakes can be localized.
 There is a smaller chance for 2 different models to make the same mistake.
 In DL, each training starts with random guesses and therefore the models usually are not unique.
 We can pick the best models after training the networks multiple times.
 We can vote from different models to make the final predictions.
-This requires to run the program multiple times and can be prohibitively expensive.
+This requires us to run the program multiple times, and can be prohibitively expensive.
 The alternative, we can run the training once and pick the best models during the latter phase of the training.
 We can have one vote per model, taking an average or use weights based on the confidence level of each prediction.

 ### Credits
 For the CIFRA 10 example, we start with assignment 2 in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
 We start with some skeleton codes provided by the assignment and put into our code to complete the assignment.